By Diane Spicer

 And to make your task easier, especially if this is your first time, consider these tips on planning a safe, enjoyable backpacking trip.

-We'll assume you've already selected the best hiking trails for your trip.
+We'll assume you've already selected the best hiking trail for your trip.

-Let's get right to planning your trip, using these steps.
+So let's get right to planning your trip.

 There are discount hiking gear and used gear options, along with backpacking essentials, to consider.